Finish & Care

 At least two coats of top coat on all 6 surfaces are recommended to achieve best results of look and protection.
 Sanding is recommended following the application of each coat to best enhancement of the wood.

 It is recommended that no water based finishes will be used as they are generally ineffective in blocking moisture.
 Use of water based sealers or primers will void warranty.

 Special Note Regarding Finishing of Exterior Doors:

-Prior to installation, exterior doors must be finished with at least three coats of an exterior grade sealer.
+Prior to installation, exterior doors must be finished with at least three coats of an exterior grade sealer on all 6 surfaces.

-For painted finishes, one coat of high grade exterior primer should be applied, followed by three coats of high quality exterior grade paint.
+For painted finishes, one coat of high grade exterior primer should be applied on all 6 surfaces, followed by three coats of high quality exterior grade paint on all 6 surfaces.